 You can stop there with the cake but please, please, please don’t.
 Make an easy peasy, 10 mins of effort, coconut caramel sauce.
 Try to avoid eating spoonfuls of this straight out of the pot as you wait for the cake to cool.
 Mix the popcorn with the caramel sauce, pile it all onto the cake and there you have it.
-The perfect plantain and nutmeg cake with a whole load of coconut caramel goodness.
+The perfect Nutmeg Plantain Cake with a whole load of coconut caramel goodness.
 Folks there is nothing better.

 Now if you don’t have plantains you can use overripe bananas instead.
 And since it does not require the use of a stand mixer, you have no excuse not to try it.